A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 • Pain with sex (called dyspareunia)

-It’s beyond the scope of this article to outline all the Radiation Induced-Fibrosis treatment trials in the literature.
-The research is ongoing, but the overarching agreement is that there is no cure for RIF and that treatment is aimed at diminishing symptoms and improving overall function and quality of life.
+It’s beyond the scope of this article to outline all the RFS treatment trials in the literature.
+The research is ongoing, but the overarching agreement is that there is no cure for RFS and that treatment is aimed at diminishing symptoms and improving overall function and quality of life.

-Treatment for RIF is aimed at diminishing your symptoms and improving your overall function and quality of life.
+Treatment for RFS is aimed at diminishing your symptoms and improving your overall function and quality of life.

-In the case of physiotherapy, some research has shown that education, exercise (8) and manual therapy (especially tissue distraction techniques) has the potential to improve quality of life, joint mobility, muscle strength, posture, and fibrotic tissue mobility (8, 9).
-In other words… Cancer Rehab Can Help!
+In the case of physiotherapy, some research has shown that education, exercise (8) and manual therapy (especially tissue distraction techniques) have the potential to improve quality of life, joint mobility, muscle strength, posture, and fibrotic tissue mobility (8, 9).
+My online Breast Cancer Recovery Program offers progressive and comprehensive recovery exercises that are a key component of managing the impact of radiation fibrosis syndrome.
+Learn more here about this self-paced program.

-3 Things YOU Can Do for Radiation Fibrosis*
+5 Things YOU Can Do for Radiation Fibrosis Treatment

 • Deep Breathing